Mobile number portability allows you to keep your mobile service number when changing from one service provider to another.

 - Do I need a new handset when I change providers?

 - I've decided to port.
 Who do I approach—my current provider or the new provider?

-- Should I cancel my existing service?
+- Should I disconnect my service?

 - Can I nominate the date and time at which my service is ported?

 - Will I get a bill from my previous provider after I port my number?

 - Can my number be ported without my permission?